testDrive64/GIFArchive/README.md

 ## Information
 This Projekt is a Web based Video Archiver.
-It is a study projject to realize good Database communication.
+It is a study project the goal is to have a MySQL Server, where you can save short Videos in a BLOB.
-The main topic in this project will be to save the video directly on the databse server.
+GUI, to have a nice way to edit the video Archive.
+There will be a User interface.

 ---